 - Transportation benefits: 43%

 - Bathroom safety devices: 10%

 What’s the difference between Original Medicare and Medicare Advantage?

 Original Medicare and Medicare Advantage are the two main types of Medicare.

-Choosing between these two options is perhaps the biggest decision Medicare recipients face.
+Choosing between these two options is perhaps the biggest decision Medicare enrollees face.
 They must make it when they first enroll in Medicare, and they have an opportunity to switch from one type of Medicare to the other during open enrollment periods.

 Be cautious when switching from Original Medicare to Medicare Advantage